Vonage/vonage-node-code-snippets/README.md

 ## Running the Examples

-Run the examples using the following replacing `/path/to/example.js` with a path to a real file:
+Run the examples using the following, replacing `/path/to/example.js` with a path to a real file:

 ```sh